Asian Language School

 Now that you have had your Chinese lessons about greetings, next time when you hear your Chinese friends ask you if you have eaten or where you are going, don’t be puzzled!
 It is how Chinese people greet each other in daily life.

-If you would like to learn how to speak more Mandarin Chinese, take a look at our Chinese language course.
+If you would like to learn how to speak more Mandarin Chinese, learn Chinese online today.